-The passage of the federal Unlawful Internet Gambling Enforcement Act in 2006 banned processors and banks from any handling of online-gaming transactions.
+The passage of the federal Unlawful Internet Gambling Enforcement Act in 2006 banned processors and banks from handling online-gaming transactions.
 The major turning point for online gaming came with the interpretation of the 1961 Wire Act in December 2011.
 The U.S. Department of Justice released a memo with the interpretation of the act being that it applied only to online sports betting; this interpretation cleared the way for selling lottery tickets online which then led to online poker and other games.

-New Jersey, Nevada and Delaware currently allow some forms of online gaming.
+New Jersey, Nevada, and Delaware currently allow some forms of online gaming.
 According to an article by Niraj Chokshi of The Washington Post, the U.S. should “Expect at least 10 states this year to consider bills that would legalize online gambling, according to a new study.”
-The 10 states considering legislation are: California, Colorado, Hawaii, Illinois, Iowa, Louisiana, Massachusetts, Mississippi, New Jersey and Pennsylvania.
+The 10 states considering legislation are California, Colorado, Hawaii, Illinois, Iowa, Louisiana, Massachusetts, Mississippi, New Jersey, and Pennsylvania.

 In an article by Digital Transactions, Skrill USA chief executive, Neil Steinhardt, says that “Consumers pay nothing to move funds via the automated clearing house to their Skrill accounts, but pay 2.9% if using a branded payment card.
 Withdrawals from a Skrill account are free.”

 eMerchantBroker.com, which specializes in merchant accounts, has developed a merchant account designed specifically for gaming and casino companies.
 According to their website, “It comes as no surprise to anyone that given the nature of the industry, banks back away from providing merchant services for online casinos.
 Further deterring the traditional merchant service providers is the inevitable high rate of chargebacks and disputes.”
 The company promises a merchant account to those that can maintain a chargeback rate of lower than 3%.